Omada Health launches the Omada Insights Lab to help improve healthcare outcomes – TechCrunch

 Like your Apple watch that tells you when to stand up or breathe, the Omada app can remind its diabetes patients to have a meal and to measure their blood sugar, for example.
 If you’re thinking, “Yeah, but I often ignore my Apple watch,” you’re not alone.
 The company has also noticed that passive nudges aren’t as successful as a comprehensive and proactive approach to care, especially one that involves human interaction.
 As a result, the Omada doctors have made changes to their care delivery.

-Here’s an example: the Lab wanted to find out how to help their diabetes prevention patients lose weight – being overweight is a key indicator of developing diabetes.
-They looked at the automated nudges, reminders to track meals, mealtime push notifications, and engagement with the care team.
+Here’s an example: The Lab wanted to find out how to help their diabetes prevention patients lose weight — being overweight is a key indicator of developing diabetes.
+They looked at the automated nudges, reminders to track meals, mealtime push notifications and engagement with the care team.

 While all of the approaches made it more likely that people would track their meals — an important task that helps patients stay on track with their diets — only one drove increases in weight loss: engagement with the care team.
 They found that patients who interact with their care team or community in the first week of the program are 24% more likely to achieve their health goals and patients who message their care teams are twice as likely to achieve positive health outcomes.